dmitrievanthony/ignite/modules/ml/python/docs/examples.rst

 Decision trees are a simple yet powerful model in supervised machine learning.
 The main idea is to split a feature space into regions such as that the value in each region varies a little.
 The measure of the values' variation in a region is called the impurity of the region.

-Apache Ignite provides an implementation of the algorithm optimized for data stored in rows.
+GridGain provides an implementation of the algorithm optimized for data stored in rows.

 Splits are done recursively and every region created from a split can be split further.
 Therefore, the whole process can be described by a binary tree, where each node is a particular region and its children are the regions derived from it by another split.